jonrutter/blog-examples/gatsby-mdx-syntax-highlighting/README.md

 # Gatsby MDX Syntax Highlighting

-These are the code examples for the blog post [Add Syntax Highlighting to MDX in Gatsby](https://www.jonrutter.io/gatsby-mdx-prismjs).
+These are the code examples for the blog post [Add Syntax Highlighting to a Gatsby/MDX Blog](https://www.jonrutter.io/gatsby-mdx-syntax-highlighting).